 But here, you’ve chosen to focus on ownership.
 Let’s stay with that.
 Let’s say that you want to avoid a university claim of ownership.
 Start with university IP policy.
 There are usually three policies—one for patents (inventions, really) and one for copyright and one for research data.
 There’s also often a policy on academic freedom, but no one bothers with that anymore.

-Software often is claimed by the invention policy, even though its core IP position is generally copyright plus trade secret (to the extent that you have not made public your source code).
+Software often is claimed by the invention policy, even though software’s core IP position is generally copyright plus trade secret (to the extent that you have not made public your source code) and perhaps a trademark in a distinctive name.
 University invention policies have gone bonkers as administrators and their lawyer friends try to bake in the broadest definition of invention they can.
 So you will see invention policies that define invention as anything patentable or not patentable.
 What is a non-patentable invention?
 Well, it’s *anything* that a university administrator calls an invention.
 These invention policies also include random laundry lists of invention-things: know-how, data, improvements, technology, software.
 You could write a code to track your fingernail growth over time and it would be within the scope of many university invention policies.